 Shedding all extraneous layers

-Labels Off is a project of self-narrativization that builds emotional truth through a series of carefully constructed collages which are later photographed and digitally manipulated to serve as the colorful thread that connects all nuances of a woman's sense of self.
+Labels Off is a project of self-narrativization that builds emotional truth through a series of carefully staged and digitally manipulated photographs which serve as the colorful thread that connects all nuances of a woman's sense of self.

 If life is the greatest form of art, it is natural to think of a woman's body as her most active and activating canvas - her body as a means of creation.
 What happens if all labels are torn off?
 When all skin's shed?
 When all blood's bled?
 How to confine one's essence within the arbitrary layers of social expectations & obligations?
 Let's start by taking away what's outwardly visible and see what else comes into focus given how the tale of womanhood has continually been edited into a reductive and ultimately self sacrificial one.
 A woman is encouraged to lean into the obvious, to embrace it, and, in the process, to render any resistance pointless.